danielurra/flutter/README.md

 # flutter
 Mobile development using Flutter and Dart
-# Remove banner
+# How to remove the debug flag from your application?
-How to remove the debug flag from your application?
-Use the following command:
+This is something really simple, just use the following command:
 ```dart
 debugShowCheckedModeBanner: false,
 ```